 The Plan allows the employer, at its discretion, to make an additional discretionary employer contribution for eligible employees equal to 5% of the employees covered compensation, as defined by the Plan.
 Eligible employees are employees of United Holdings, LLC ("United") and employees of KOM assigned the classification of Vessel Employee as determined by the Company.
+On March 29, 2018, the Company made a discretionary contribution of \$5,109,075 to the Plan for eligible United and KOM employees for the 2017 Plan year.
 On March 31, 2017, the Company made a discretionary contribution of \$4,218,878 to the Plan for eligible KOM employees for the 2016 Plan year.
 No discretionary contribution for eligible United employees was made for the 2016 Plan year.
-On March 31, 2016, the Company made a discretionary contribution of \$5,042,519 to the Plan for eligible United and KOM employees for the 2015 Plan year.